 Observations from the realm of self-defense handgun nomenclature.

 The final group is a relatively uncommon group – ‘sheepdogs’ * who know that wolves are real threats and have taken an active role to acquire training to defend themselves and protect the sheep.
-Law enforcement and military personnel are the most obvious members of the class, but the trained ‘civilian’ who has the ‘gift of aggression’ (as LTC Grossman calls it) is growing in numbers.** The existence and presence of a sheepdog can often make sheep uncomfortable because their mere presence is a reminder that wolves are real.
+Law enforcement and military personnel are the most obvious members of the class, but there are trained ‘civilian’ who has the ‘gift of aggression’ (as LTC Grossman calls it).** The existence and presence of a sheepdog can often make sheep uncomfortable because their mere presence is a reminder that wolves are real.

-I remember when I was first lectured that a gin and tonic is a gin and tonic because the gin is the most important part of the drink – I would suggest the same emphasis should be on our art – we are training in a Martial art, not a martial Art.
+I remember when my father first lectured me that a gin and tonic is a gin and tonic because the gin is the most important part of the drink – I would suggest the same emphasis should be on our art: we are training in a Martial art, not a martial Art.
 Chiba sensei would evoke (promote/create?) an atmosphere of fear in his classes because he was one of the few who emphasized the seriousness of the stakes.
 That ability to present the seriousness of training is a regrettably rare skill.
 I would further suggest to anyone who starts training in a martial art that you have stepped off the comfortable grazing pasture and are becoming a sheepdog.

 Peter van Uhm is the Netherlands’ chief of defense, but that does not mean he is pro-war.
 At TEDxAmsterdam he explains how his career is one shaped by a love of peace, not a desire for bloodshed — and why we need armies if we want peace.

 *Sheepdog.
 Rob Pincus makes a fine distinction on what it means to be a sheepdog.

 **The Gift of Aggression can be an acquired or taught skill.
 Consider military training: